Alexhb61/graph_algorithms/Clique/Clique_reduction_family.md

   return w
 return H_Free_clique(G)
 ```
+By N(C) we mean the set of verticies adjacent to all members of C but not C itself.
 The Recursion relation is ```T(n) <= O(n^h(h^(a+1))) + O((h+a)^a) T(n-h)
 We can look at n^h many possible subgraphs J and do h^(a+1) work to confirm the clique bound.
 The number of subproblems is at most h + a choose a divided by a! since we are choosing all cliques of size at most a